 Redhawk is identified by the Red track.
 Waypoint markers are numbered 1-5 and on Red posts.
 As one approaches the end of Redhawk there is a bypass that will allow you to repeat Redhawk if you choose.
 Redhawk is approximately 1.5 miles in length and includes some big down hills, and some long climbs.

 Waypoint markers are not a set distance apart.
 Rather they are located in specific easily identifiable areas, and serve as reference points only.
 View Trail Map

 This trail was built and will be maintained by volunteers of the Dallas Off Road Bicycle Association (DORBA), Shawnee Trail Cycling Club and Frisco Cycling Club in partnership with the City of Frisco.
 Over 1500 volunteer hours have gone into building the trail.
 Although the trail was built as a mountain bike trail, walkers and runners are encouraged to use the trail as well.

-More information and rules regarding trail use can be found by calling the hotline or visiting the websites listed below.
+More information and rules regarding trail use can be found by visiting the websites listed below.